4.2. 3 Story Building: Sensitivity Analysis

 4.2.1.
 Global Sensitivity Analysis

-In a global sensitivity analysis the user is wishing to understand what is the influence of the individual random variables on the quantities of interest.
-This is typically done before the user launches large scale forward uncertainty problems in order to limit the number of random variables used so as to limit the number of simulations performed.
+In a global sensitivity analysis, the user wishes to understand what is the influence of the individual random variables on the quantities of interest.
+This is typically done before the user launches large-scale forward uncertainty problems to limit the number of random variables used so as to limit the number of simulations performed.

-For this problem we will limit the response qunataties of interest to the following six quantaties.
+For this problem, we will limit the response quantities of interest to the following six quantities.
 Peak Roof displacement in 1 and 2 directions, root mean square (RMS) accelerations in 1 and 2 directions, Peak BAse shear and moments in 1 and 2 directions.
-In order to do this we will introduce User defined EPD quantaties, which necessitates the followng two files: recorder.tcl and postprocess.tcl.
+In order to do this we will introduce User defined EPD quantities, which necessitates the following two files: recorder.tcl and postprocess.tcl.
 These files are the same as those presented in lblWE-Example9

 To perform a Global Sensitivity analysis the user would perform the following steps: